GRIS-UdeM/ManuelGRIS/sources/spatgris-man-en.md

 must use the same numbers for audio and for OSC.

 If you have only mono tracks, the numbers are successive.
-If you have stereo tracks, you\'ll have only odd numbers to put here: 1, 3, 5, etc. because the even numbers are set automatically to the right channel of each stereo track.
+If you have stereo tracks, you'll have only odd numbers to put here: 1, 3, 5, etc. because the even numbers are set automatically to the right channel of each stereo track.
 And if you work with octophonic sound files, the first source ID will be 1, the second octophonic track will start at 9,